FoggyFinder/FSharpCoreRtTest/README.md

 ## Printf / Sprintf: fails on UWP and CoreRT.

+**.NET Native:** just override .ToString for custom types and use `String.Format` instead of `sprintf`.

+It is possible that rd.xml will enable sprintf on primitive types but we have not managed to get this working yet.

-CoreRT: partially fixed by appropriate rd.xml for primitive types.
+**CoreRT:** partially fixed by appropriate rd.xml for primitive types.
 See [Some FSharp.Core constructs don't run on CoreRT #4954](https://github.com/Microsoft/visualfsharp/issues/4954).

-UWP: just override .ToString for custom types and use `String.Format` instead of `sprintf`.

-More detail for CoreRT:
+More detail:

-Issue results from restriction of CoreRT/.NET Native on `MakeGenericType`/`MakeGenericMethod`.
+The issue results from CoreRT/.NET Native restricting `MakeGenericType`/`MakeGenericMethod`.
 RD.XML (a file passed to the CoreRT compiler) can be used to tell the compiler that particular code needs to be generated (even though it statically looks like it isn't needed).
 If there's a reasonable bound on what MakeGenericType/MakeGenericMethod gets called with, RD.XML is all that's needed to make this work.
 See simple example in this repo.

 Related links: